Kiev Bolshevik Uprising: Chronology

 The Kievan Bolsheviks, headed by Central Rada member Georgy Pyatakov, firmly adhered to Lenin's principles and did not agree with the Central Rada.
 That day, they left the State Committee for the Protection of the Revolution and held a joint meeting at the Bourgogne Theatre with representatives of workers' and soldiers' councils, trade unions, factory committees, and military units.
 Participants approved a resolution supporting the Bolshevik Revolution in Petrograd, and affirmed the Soviet government.
 The congress elected a revkom consisting of Bolsheviks such as Jan Hamarnyk, Oleksandr Horwits, Andriy Ivanov, Isaak Kreisberg, Volodymyr Zatonsky, and Ivan Kulyk, to whom they planned to transfer power.
-The same group instigated the January Uprising two months later to support the sack of Kiev by the advancing Bolshevik forces from the Ukrainian People's Republic of Sovietsl.
+The same group instigated the January Uprising two months later to support the sack of Kiev by the advancing Bolshevik forces from the Ukrainian People's Republic of Soviets.

 In response to Bolshevik activities, KMD military forces were ordered to its center on November 10, 1917.
 They surrounded Mariinskyi Palace, where the local revkom was located, and searched the building containing the Kievan Duma Executive Committee and the Bolshevik Committee.
 Nearly all of the Kievan Committee of the Russian Social-Democratic Worker's Party (Bolsheviks) and the revkom, a total of 14 people, were arrested.
 That day, the State Committee for the Protection of the Revolution ceased to exist because KMD commander Mikhail Kvetsinsky refused to take orders from it; the committee's functions were transferred to the General Secretariat.

 The Bolsheviks responded by reinstating the revkom (which included Volodymyr Zatonsky, Andriy Ivanov, and Ivan Kudrin) the following day, and began military operations against the KMD forces.
 The seventh session of the Central Rada was taking place, and the deputies formed a committee to find ways to stop the mayhem in Kiev.
 The session also authorized all power in Ukraine to be transferred to the Central Rada.
 For the next few days, street firefights occurred in some parts of the city (including Pechersk and Demiivka).
 On November 13, KMD headquarters on Bankova Street signed a cease-fire agreement with the Kiev revkom and withdrew from the city.

 On November 16, 1917, at a joint meeting of the Central Rada and the executive committee of the soviets of the workers' and soldiers' deputies in Kiev, both bodies acknowledged the Rada as Ukraine's regional council.
 The III Universal of the Ukrainian People's Republic was created on November 20, declaring Ukraine an autonomous part of the Russian state with its capital in Kiev.